Sometimes, when people see me dragging a large camera and some heavy lenses and tripods around, they assume I know a bit about photography.

 Until we get to f-numbers, then it gets rough again.
 But I’ll try to get you through.

-We are dealing with three exposure parameters: exposure time (that’s your shutter speed, like 1/125th of a second), lens opening (that’s the size of the hole in the lens that lets the light in — like F5.6) and the sensitivity setting (expressed in an ISO value, for instance ISO400).
+We are dealing with three exposure parameters: exposure time (that’s how long your shutter is open, like 1/125th of a second), lens opening (that’s the size of the hole in the lens that lets the light in — like F5.6) and the sensitivity setting (expressed in an ISO value, for instance ISO400).

 So changing the exposure time from 1/125 to 1/250 while leaving everything else the same reduces the exposure with one stop.